 - Store valuables in dry containers or storage

 - Make an evacuation plan and designate a safe place to meet with loved ones in the case of an emergency @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 ALWAYS acquire building permits and floodplain permits for all development.
 Use licensed contractors at all times.

 If you are considering building in Kinston, check to see if your property is in the floodplain.
-If so, get a Floodplain Development permit from the Planning Department page and submit it to the Planning Director, Adam Short.
+If so, get a Floodplain Development permit from the Planning Department page and submit it to the Planning Director, Elizabeth Blount.